EloisaElias/Elo_portfolio/README.md

   	The fun part: Obtaining the normal behavior of the rental business and the use of the basemap

 ###11_Linear_algebra_PageRank_algorithm
-  	Summary: Fundamentas of numpy examples for data science
+  	Summary: Markov chain and linear algebra
-  	Goal:
+  	Goal: Implementing the PageRank Algorithm

-  	Tradeoffs:
+  	Tradeoffs
-  		- Advantages:
+  		- Advantages: No complex ranking algorithm
-  		- Downside:
-  		- Solution:

-  	Dataset:
+  	Dataset: Iris
-  	Related Programs:

   	The fun part: page ranking algorithm using basic linear algebra, one of the first google pagerank algorithm